ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 The rule `setup` try to setup user space input output driver deamon to reload its rules so that the newly installed DKMS module can work properly.
 The make rule which does `dkms build` is not included in this file.
-The original design was intending to use the `dkms_add` rule defined in this file to prepare and install the DKMS source and configure files into the system's DKMS source location.
+The design was intending to use the `dkms_add` rule defined in this file to prepare and install the DKMS source and configure files into the system's DKMS source location.
 And then use the `dkms_build` rule defined in e3 `require` module to build and install the DKMS model into